Great Barrington tornado: Tornado summary

 The tornado touched down around 7:06 p.m. near Prospect Lake in North Egremont, west of Great Barrington.
 Moving ESE at 40 mph, the tornado crossed Massachusetts Route 41 and U.S. Route 7 just south of downtown Great Barrington.
 The Great Barrington Fairgrounds were heavily damaged, with winds estimated at 150 mph.
 Local WSBS newsman Tom Jay reported following the event “The fairgrounds are no more.”
 Although it was Memorial Day and many residents had the day off, the fairgrounds were vacant, and no injuries were reported.
 By this time the tornado had become rain-wrapped, obscuring the tornado and leaving the residents with little warning.

 The tornado damaged and destroyed scores of homes and buildings in the area before entering East Mountain State Forest, southeast of Great Barrington.
 A gas station was destroyed, and multiple other buildings were "flattened" around the fairgrounds.
-Timberlyn Heights, a nursing home with 120 residents was evacuated when its roof was blown off.
+Timberlyn Heights, a nursing home with 120 residents, was evacuated when its roof was blown off.
 A wooden beam was driven through the passenger side of a minivan, leaving a woman with a hip injury.
-Remarkably, a cartoon of eggs in the back seat of the car remained intact.
 Another vehicle was thrown into a supermarket, causing a large hole in the building.

 After traversing the peaks of the forest, the tornado intensified on the lee side of the mountains.
 According to some sources, the tornado briefly lifted as it reached the apex of the mountain, before touching down again and rapidly intensifying.
 This rapid intensification was due to the terrain, as the lowered elevation past the peak caused the tornado to stretch vertically, narrowing the wind field and intensifying damage due to conservation of angular momentum.
-In the state forest, over 1,500 acres of forest were blown down, likely the peak intensity of the tornado.
+In the state forest, over 1,500 acres of forest were blown down, likely indicating the peak intensity of the tornado.
 Ski Butternut, a small ski mountain in the forest sustained $2.5 million (1995 USD) worth of damage to lifts, buildings, snowmaking equipment, as well as trees planted to form ski trails.